malavnaik12/ME-588-Project/README.md

 # ME-588-Project
 ME 588 Project Code Files

-Please read the description to ensure that you are using the correct FSM file.
+Please read the description to ensure that you are using the correct and most recent FSM file.